-Figure 12.9 Measure of the carbon and oxygen abundance for metal-poor stars, $D{\rm trans} \equiv \log{10} \left(10^{[{\rm C/H}]} + 0.3 \times 10^{[{\rm O/H}]}\right)$ , as a function of the iron abundance relative to hydrogen, [Fe/H].
+Figure 13.12 Measure of the carbon and oxygen abundance for metal-poor stars, $D{\text{trans}} \equiv \log{10} \left( 10^{[\text{C/H}]} + 0.3 \times 10^{[\text{O/H}]} \right)$ , as a function of the iron abundance relative to hydrogen, [Fe/H].
 Top panel: Galactic halo stars.
 Bottom panel: Stars in dwarf spheroidal galaxies and globular clusters.
 G and SG indicate giants and subgiants.
 The critical limit marked with a dashed line was predicted theoretically by comparing the cooling rate for carbon and oxygen lines to H2 cooling (which controls the formation of massive Population III stars).
 Without metal line cooling, no low mass stars should be found below this line.
-The dotted lines define the uncertainty in the theoretical prediction.
-Interestingly, all data points are above the theoretical line so far.
-Figure credit: Frebel, A., Johnson, J. L., & Bromm, V. Mon.
+The dotted lines define the uncertainty in the theoretical prediction without dust cooling.
+If dust cooling is added, the dashed line is lowered by ~ 2 orders of magnitude.
+Interestingly, all data points are well above the theoretical lines for metal and dust cooling so far.
+Figure credit: Frebel, A., Johnson, J. L., & Bromm, V., Mon.
 Not.
 R. Astron.
 Soc.
 380, L49 (2007).
+Copyright 2007 by the Royal Astronomical Society.

-• What additional information can we extract from these surveys?
-It has become increasingly clear that, in the local Universe, star formation generally proceeds inside massive star clusters of uniform abundance (albeit of widely varying masses).
+generally proceeds inside massive star clusters of uniform abundance (albeit of widely varying masses).
 If similar processes occurred during the early generations of star formation, we would expect to find "clumps" in the abundance patterns characteristic of these star clusters, even if the stars themselves have dispersed on widely varying orbits.
-Such clumps could tell us about the environments in which early stars formed and the processes that regulated their birth; they would also provide "uniform" samples of stars over which one could average to study metal abundance across larger scales than individual stars, and with which one could account for anomalies like mass-transfer between binary companions.
+Such clumps could tell us about the environments in which early stars formed and the processes that regulated their birth; they would also provide "uniform" samples of stars over which one could average to study metal abundance across larger scales than individual stars, and with which one could account for anomalies like masstransfer between binary companions.

-12.4.2 Ultrafaint Dwarf Galaxies Around the Milky Way
+13.4.2 Ultrafaint Dwarf Galaxies Around the Milky Way

 Recent large spectroscopic surveys have revealed a wealth of information about the structure of our Milky Way galaxy and its immediate neighbors.
-In particular, they have enabled the discovery of a sizable class of "ultrafaint" dwarf galaxies, with a total luminosity $<10^5\ L{\odot}$ .
+In particular, they have enabled the discovery of a sizable class of "ultrafaint" dwarf galaxies, with a total luminosity $< 10^5 L{\odot}$ .
 These are particularly intriguing objects, because they appear to have undergone only one or a few star formation events (rather than the rich history common to larger galaxies), so the current stellar populations offer relatively clean tracers of the first generations of stars in these particular dark matter halos.
 Moreover, these galaxies are small enough that one can realistically imagine obtaining a fairly complete census of their stars.

-The present data show that these dwarf galaxies have low average metallicities, some as small as $[Fe/H] \sim -2.6$ , and substantial scatter in the abundances (at least an order of magnitude).
-Overall, the abundance patterns resemble those in the extremely metal-poor Galactic halo stars described in §12.4.1.
+The present data show that these dwarf galaxies have low average metallicities, some as small as [Fe/H] $\sim -2.6$ , and substantial scatter in the abundances (at least an order of magnitude).
+Overall, the abundance patterns resemble those in the extremely metal-poor Galactic halo stars described in §13.4.1.

 Thus, it seems that one of the feedback mechanisms that we have described earlier was responsible for shutting down ongoing star formation in these galaxies.
-Three possibilities immediately come to mind: (1) ultraviolet feedback from the first stars that photodissociated $H_2$ and terminated cooling in minihalos below the atomic cooling threshold; (2) the supernova feedback generated by the first wave of star formation in the dwarf galaxy itself; and (3) photoheating from reionization (or possibly before) suppressing accretion onto these small halos, or possibly even evaporating any existing gas.
+Three possibilities immediately come to mind: (1) ultraviolet feedback from the first stars that photodissociated H2 and terminated cooling in minihalos below the atomic cooling threshold; (2) the supernova feedback generated by the first wave of star formation in the dwarf galaxy itself; and (3) photoheating from reionization (or an even earlier stage) suppressing accretion onto these small halos, or possibly even evaporating any existing gas.